In the summer, recruiters at The Bagg Group sometimes have to walk a fine line.

 - T-shirts –without a jacket of some sort

-- Yoga pants or anything you’d wear to a gym, dance class or dance club
+- Yoga pants or anything you’d wear to a gym, dance class or club

 Look up how the people you’re interviewing dress.
-Check out pictures of people at the company you’re interested in on social media sites, including Linkedin and company websites.
-And until they get to know you, and you get to know them, dress in a similar same manner as they do.
+Check out pictures of people at the company you’re interviewing with on social media, including Linkedin and company website.

 Don’t dress down if you’re interviewing on a casual Friday. .
 You’ll find those who have to see clients that day won’t either.
 And a great workplace tip for casual Friday – see what the bosses are wearing, and follow their cues.
 Things like dressing in a way that would be considered inappropriate, consciously or not, affects your reputation.